 Click Register button on Binance homepage:

-All of the heavy hitters in the cryptocurrency world — including Bitcoin, Ethereum, Litecoin and Ripple — are available for direct purchase using fiat or credit cards with even more available for trade.
-Here’s the complete list of coins available for direct purchase:
+Many top 10 assets are available for direct purchase using fiat or credit cards with even more available for trade.
+Here are some of the assets available for direct purchase:

 Binance offers mobile and desktop applications in addition to the online website.
 The desktop application is available for MacOS and Windows, while the mobile app is available for iOS and Android.

-While it’s true that Binance was hacked for $40 million in early 2019 the exchange’s response to the event was spot and it immediately reimbursed anyone who was affected by the hack through Binance’s Secure Asset Fund for Users (SAFU).
+Though Binance was hacked for $40 million in early 2019 the exchange’s response was quick and they immediately reimbursed anyone who was affected by the hack through Binance’s Secure Asset Fund for Users (SAFU).
 SAFU is a cold storage wallet that keeps enough capital so that it can cover user’s losses.
-The site conducted an in-depth investigation of the hack and there have been no incidences since.
+There have been no incidents since.

-Binance has the lowest transaction fees of any major exchange.
+Binance fees are the lowest trading fees of any major exchange.
 Buyers and sellers both pay 0.1% in fees.
 This fee can be decreased by having more than 50 Bitcoin (BTC) value in trading volume on your account in a 30-day period or holding over 50 Binance Coin (BNB) in your account.
-For example, if you trade more than 4500 BTC value or hold more than 1000 BNB in your account in the past 30 days your fee goes down to 0.07% and 0.09% for making a buy order or taking a sell order, respectively.
-For more information on making and taking orders please visit Binance’s ZenDesk.

-Depositing an asset to your Binance account is always free, apart from the transaction fee to send it from your wallet.
+Depositing an asset to your Binance account is always free, apart from the network fee.
 Withdrawal fees from Binance vary depending on the asset you wish to withdraw.
 In addition, there are minimum withdrawal amounts.
-For example, to withdraw OmiseGo (OMG) you must withdraw a minimum of 2.42 OMG and will pay a withdrawal fee of 1.21 OMG per transaction.
-Therefore if you are going to withdraw assets from your wallet it is best to do so in as few transactions as possible to save on withdrawal fees.

 Yes!
-Binance launched a dedicated US service called Binance US (https://www.binance.us/en/) in September 2019.
-This is a licensed version of Binance with the same engine and asset support, but operated by BAM Trading Services in San Francisco, California.
+Binance launched a dedicated US service called Binance US in September 2019.
 Users can trade their USD for cryptocurrency and trade all the same coins and assets they can on Binance’s main site, with the same security and transaction speed.

 Binance Coin (BNB) is the native token of the Binance exchange.
 BNB was used to fund the creation of the exchange by being offered as an Initial Coin Offering (ICO), which is similar to an IPO when dealing with regular stocks.
-BNB can be traded for other crypto assets and tokens on Binance, while also offering a discount to transaction fees when used to pay fees on Binance.
-In addition, holding an amount of BNB greater than 50 in your Binance account for 30 days reduces your transaction fees as well.
-The more BNB you hold in your account the greater the reduction in fees.
+BNB can be traded for other crypto assets and tokens on Binance, offers discounted transaction fees when used to pay fees, and holding 50 or more BNB in your Binance account for 30 days reduces your transaction fees and scales to the amount you hold.

-Binance used to be solely a crypto-to-crypto exchange, meaning you could only trade assets with Binance, but not buy crypto directly with fiat.
-Coinbase has always been a broker exchange, accepting 32 different countries’ fiat in exchange for a limited array of cryptocurrencies.
-This means that before Binance began accepting credit cards or fiat for direct purchase of assets, Binance users would have had to use a service such as Coinbase to purchase their assets and then send them to their Binance address in order to make crypto swaps.
-Now Binance offers direct purchase of crypto assets like Bitcoin using a credit card or fiat, just like Coinbase, while also directly depositing the assets in your Binance account.
-The fees Binance charges for these transactions are the same or even less than through Coinbase.
-This combination of services makes Binance a better option than Coinbase because you can purchase assets directly and immediately begin trading them for other cryptocurrencies on Binance.
+Coinbase has always been a broker exchange, accepting fiat in exchange for a limited array of cryptocurrencies.
+Binance now offers direct purchase of crypto assets like Bitcoin using a credit card or fiat, just like Coinbase.
+The fees Binance charges for these transactions are the same or even less than Coinbase, but offers far more trading pairs.
+This combination often makes Binance a better option than Coinbase because you can purchase assets directly and immediately begin trading them for other cryptocurrencies on Binance.

 No, you cannot trade fiat currency on Binance.
-You can use fiat currency to purchase cryptocurrency directly through Binance, and there are options to withdraw to Russian Rubles, but you cannot trade fiat for another fiat on Binance.
+You can use fiat currency to purchase cryptocurrency directly through Binance.

-Binance’s exchange offers two trade settings: Basic and Advanced.
-The Basic setting is the default layout for Binance, meant to be used by trading newbies.
-It still contains all the necessary information for making trades but does not contain all details.
-This is where the Advanced setting comes in.
-The Advanced setting on Binance’s exchange is meant for expert traders and contains much more data than the Basic setting.
+Binance offers two trade settings: Basic and Advanced.
+The Advanced setting on Binance is meant for expert traders and contains much more data than the Basic setting.
 The Advanced setting is used for more complex trades and is not recommended for beginners.

-Binance as a company hosts competitions to encourage users to do things such as try out a new exchange beta, trade/buy a specific coin or token, or simply see who can have the most trading volume of a crypto.
+Binance offers competitions to encourage users to do things such as try out a new exchange beta, trade/buy specific coins and tokens, or simply see who can have the most trading volume.
 Rewards for these competitions range from crypto assets, to cash, to cars.